manybabies/manybabies.github.io/MB6.md

-We hosted a pair of planning workshops in July 2022 to hear from experts about their own research and ideas for the project, and to initiate discussions about what a "best test" of neontatal imitation would look like.
+We hosted a pair of planning workshops in July 2022 to hear from experts about their own research and ideas for the project, and to initiate discussions about what a "best test" of early imitation would look like.

 ### Workshop #1 - July 12/13, 2022 [[View the recording]](https://stanford.zoom.us/rec/share/Gsyuh5B-PnpwWt-6_8ZtMXsLcv8UNn6FPLvsbZqPbQm8X5VWsEDDPHefTPzs5MLs.lFTjsqVJJ-wN8sxJ?startTime=1657663437000)